brighter-ai/redact-client/README.md

 ## Library Usage

+The `ips_client` package itself provides different ways to use the IPS API from Python.

+### (Batch) File Processing

-The described command-line operations can also be performed programmatically through the Python modules `ips_client.tools.anonymize_file` and `ips_client.tools.anonymize_folder`.
+The command-line operations described above can be called programmatically through the modules `ips_client.tools.anonymize_file` and `ips_client.tools.anonymize_folder`.
+The latter one allows for anonymizing several objects in parallel which usually results in a significant speed-up.

-If you want to have more fine-grained access to the API, you may want to use `IPSInstance` and `IPSJob`:
+### API Requests

+The class `ips_client.ips_requests.IPSRequests` maps the [API endpoints](https://docs.identity.ps/) to Python methods.
+It is intended to reduce boiler-plate code around the API calls.

+### IPS Jobs

+Classes `IPSInstance` and `IPSJob` provide the most convenient high-level access to the API:

 ```python
 from ips_client.ips_instance import IPSInstance